databrickslabs/dbldatagen/README.md

 Run  `make docs` from the main project directory.

-The main html document will be in `./python/docs/docs/build/html/index.html`
+The main html document will be in the file (relative to the root of the build directory) `./python/docs/docs/build/html/index.html`

 ## Running unit tests

-If using an evironment with multiple Python versions, make sure to use virtual env or similar to pick up correct python versions.
+If using an environment with multiple Python versions, make sure to use virtual env or similar to pick up correct python versions.

 If necessary, set `PYSPARK_PYTHON` and `PYSPARK_DRIVER_PYTHON` to point to correct versions of Python.